Difficult13/easy-pagintation-control/README.txt

 4. Post Types section in Customizer

 == Changelog ==

+= 1.1.3=
+* Fix an erroneous link to the settings page
+* Added slugs to terms on the settings page to avoid name collisions

 = 1.1.2=
 * Add public function easy_pagination_control_get_ppp($entity).
 This function allows you to extract the number of posts per page for the specified entity.